TalhaGuer/Flutter-Sptynss/README.md

-# Flutter-Sptynss
+# flutter_app

-Flutter Kullanılarak oluşturulmuş bir müzik dinleme programı
+A new Flutter project.